html-graph/html-graph.github.io/content/resize-reactive-nodes.md

 ## Resize-Reactive Nodes

-To enable built-in resize-reactive nodes, ensuring that edges are automatically updated when adjacent nodes are resized, call the `setResizeReactiveNodes` method on `CanvasBuilder`.
+To enable built-in resize-reactive nodes, ensuring that edges are automatically updated when adjacent nodes are resized, call the `enableResizeReactiveNodes` method on `CanvasBuilder`.

 {{< code lang="javascript">}}
-const canvas = new CanvasBuilder() .setResizeReactiveNodes()
+const canvas = new CanvasBuilder() .enableResizeReactiveNodes()
   .build();
 {{< /code >}}